 Minutes later, he walked out of the store, with a $3,000 receipt in one hand, and a kickass suit in the other.

 That, my friends, is the power of selling.
 Lok didn’t need another suit.
 But he bought one anyway.
 Why?
 Because Dan Lok wasn’t really buying a tuxedo.
 He was buying an emotion.
 The tux made him feel good about himself and the sales guy knew that.
 He knew that to make the sale, it had to be about more than just the tux.
-He needed to sell a feeling, although people justify decisions with logic, they buy because of emotion.
+He needed to sell a feeling.
+People may justify decisions with logic, but they buy because of emotion.

 But I’m a doctor.
 I don’t sell tuxedos.
 Why does this matter to me?